Grotle4/Task-Tracker/readme.txt

-Hello, this Task Tracker programs functions off a simple command line interface.
+Hello, this Task Tracker program from roadmap.sh(https://roadmap.sh/projects/task-tracker) functions off a simple command line interface.
 Anything in quotations is meant to be ignored when running commands, ex. add buy groceries

 The list of available commands are: add "Task you want to add here" - adds a task to the list with an id value starting at 1, each new task has a new id number going up from 1